coder/docs/setup/kubernetes/k3s.md

 To allow [SSH into
-workspaces](https://coder.com/docs/coder/v1.20/workspaces/ssh), you must change the host's default SSH port to free up port 22.
-You may also need to modify your firewall to accept incoming traffic from the alternative port (e.g. `5522`).
+workspaces](https://coder.com/docs/coder/v1.20/workspaces/ssh), you must change the host's default SSH port to free up port `22`.
+You may also need to modify your firewall to accept incoming traffic from the alternative port (e.g., if you rename port `22` to `5522`, then your firewall must accept traffic from `5522`).

 > If you don't know how to change the SSH port in Linux, please review this
 > [guide from Linuxize](https://linuxize.com/post/how-to-change-ssh-port-in-linux/)